dandv/instagram-clone/README.md

 * Use **3rd party API** services such as Google Maps, *and* make them reactive in real-time.
 Again with two tabs open, try dragging a map marker.
 When you release it, you'll see it automatically move in the other tab.
 To fully understand how awesome this is, consider what happened behind the scenes:
   * the user dragged the map marker
-  * the Google Maps API notified the client of the new position of the marker
+  * the Google Maps library notified the client of the new position of the marker
   * the client updated the marker position in the local copy of the database collection
   * the position change was synchronized with the server
   * the server published the position change to all connected clients, including the other browser tab
   * the other clients received the change notification and updated the marker position on the map

-  *All this required writing only six lines of code.*
+  *All this required writing about 10 lines of code.*

 * **Offline functionality**: even if your device is not online, you can still take pictures and write notes, and they'll be synchronized when connectivity is restored.

 * **Hot code push**: I can make a change to the app and run `meteor deploy huawei`.
 Users who are visiting huawei.meteor.com will automatically have the page refresh to reflect the latest changes.
 Even more interestingly, the Android and iOS apps will also be updated, without having to submit another Play Store/App Store update and wait through the approval cycle.
 Try this locally by [adding a CSS rule](client/photochat.css) to change the background while the app is `meteor run`ning.

-* **Mobile web browser support** (test at http://huawei.meteor.com): take pictures from Chrome (works on desktop (Windows, OS X) and Android with some limitations) or Firefox and Opera.
+* **Mobile web browser support** (test at https://huawei.meteor.com): take pictures from Chrome (works on desktop (Windows, OS X) and Android with some limitations) or Firefox and Opera.
 [Safari and IE unfortunately don't support camera access](http://caniuse.com/#search=getusermedia).
 The browser limitations aren't a problem, because from this same codebase we can create Android and iOS apps.

 * **REST API** at `/api/notes/`